 As an added measure of precaution, all members of the testing and certification team are required to pass a level-two criminal background check.

 Florida currently has certified voting systems from two major vendors.
 See “Voting Systems Resources” on our Voting Systems webpage to see which vendor and current versions of these systems are in use in each county.
 Detailed reports about these systems are also publicly available on our Certified Voting Systems and Vendors webpage.

 Security of Voting Systems

-Counties are required to adopt and implement minimum security procedures.
-These procedures cover a range of processes and activities, including but not limited to, staffing and facilities security to logic and accuracy testing to ballot distribution and transport and voting equipment storage.
-The State reviews these procedures biennially.
+Counties are also required to adopt and use minimum security procedures.
+These procedures cover a wide range of processes and activities, including but not limited to, staffing and facilities security, pre-election system testing (also known as logic and accuracy testing), ballot distribution and transport and voting equipment storage.
+The State reviews these procedures every odd-numbered year and whenever there is an update or change to the security procedures.
 See section 101.015(4), Florida Statutes; Rule 1S-2.015, Florida Administrative Code.

-Before each election, the county performs a Logic and Accuracy Test, to ensure that ballots are printed correctly and that the voting system is counting votes correctly.
-This testing is publicly noticed and open to the public.
+Before each election, a county must perform what is called a Logic and Accuracy Test.
+The purpose of this test is to make sure that ballots are printed correctly and that the voting system is counting votes correctly.
+This test is publicly noticed in advance and open to the public.
 See section 101.5612, Florida Statutes.
-A backup copy of the elections database is sent to the Division of Elections each time a county completes a Logic and Accuracy Test.
+A backup copy of the elections database is sent to the Division of Elections each time a county completes this test.
 This backup copy is stored for disaster and recovery purposes.

 Voting System Application